kompanek/drewkarnia-blog/src/pages/about.md

 ---
 title: "About Drewkarnia"
 layout: ../layouts/BaseLayout.astro
-description: "Learn more about me"
+description: "Learn more about me and this site"
 ---

 ![strzeminkski](/drewkarnia-strzeminski.png)